isomerpages/moe-ast-moehc/_school-histories/Schools/Orchid Park Secondary School.md

 #### **School History**
 Orchid Park Secondary School was established in January 1999, temporarily sited at Woodlands Ring Secondary School.
 In September 1999, the school moved to its present premises on Yishun Street 81.

-The school was officially opened on 21 April 2001 with a celebratory concert, _Around the World in 80 Minutes_.
+The school was officially opened on 21 April&nbsp;2001 with a celebratory concert,&nbsp;_Around the World in 80 Minutes_.
 The opening portrayed the school’s leaning towards the arts, which quickly became a key aspect of its heritage.
 Further anniversary concerts and the Arts Panache – a major performing arts event – became recurrent features of Orchid Park’s history.
-In 2009, the school celebrated its 10th anniversary with the concert, _One World_.
+In 2009, the school celebrated its 10th anniversary with the concert,&nbsp;_One World_.
 In 2014, Orchid Park commemorated its 15th anniversary with the fourth Arts Panache known as ‘@Fifteen’, held at Republic Polytechnic.

 In 2002, Orchid Park made its first foray into business.
 Art Rock Café, a bubble tea outlet run by students, began operations.
 In 2005, the school started Le Shoppe and Wardrobe, which supplied artworks and stage costumes respectively.

-In 2011, the school began its niche programme in visual arts known as ‘ARTOPIA’ (**A**ccessible learning that is **R**elevant and **T**alent-driven in **O**rchid **P**ark focusing on **I**nterest-building and **A**uthentic learning).This programme is an integrated ‘whole brain’ Orchid Park schooling experience that is accessible and relevant to all students, talent-driven, integrated and carried out in an authentic context.
+In 2011, the school began its niche programme in visual arts known as ‘ARTOPIA’ (**A**ccessible learning that is&nbsp;**R**elevant and&nbsp;**T**alent-driven in&nbsp;**O**rchid&nbsp;**P**ark focusing on&nbsp;**I**nterest-building and&nbsp;**A**uthentic learning).This programme is an integrated ‘whole brain’ Orchid Park schooling experience that is&nbsp;accessible and relevant to all students,&nbsp;talent-driven,&nbsp;integrated and carried out in an&nbsp;authentic context.
 In 2014, the school extended ARTOPIA to establish its Applied Learning Programme in visual art.
 Two years later, the school became one of two schools in the north selected to offer the Enhanced Art Programme.

 Another area that the school has seen success in is community youth leadership.
 This was then chosen as the focus of the school’s Learning for Life Programme known as ‘CoRE’ (Community OutReach Education), which was established in 2016.
 The school’s development in community youth leadership emerged as part of a broader theme in the later years of the school’s history –student empowerment, which entails giving students agency in leading, making choices and setting goals.
 Student empowerment is manifested in student-run school events, such as Cross Country and Sports Carnival, as well as the inception of Special Interest Groups and student-initiated activities.